 A photo frame.

-Tip: These brain teasers can be used as an icebreaker prior to a brainstorming session in a work environment.
+Tip: These brain teasers can be used as icebreakers before a brainstorming session in a work environment.

 These riddles for adults are challenging!